 THE WEEK THAT WAS:

-For two days last week I reported from the front-lines of what many in the media call Nkandla-Gate.
-But in reality I have been standing on the side of the road leading to South African President Jacob Zuma’s Private Homestead in Nkandla, in the KwaZulu Natal Province on South Africa’s East Coast.
+For two days last week, I reported from the front-lines of what many in the media call Nkandla-Gate.
+But in reality, I have been standing on the side of the road leading to South African President Jacob Zuma’s Private Homestead in Nkandla, in the KwaZulu Natal Province on South Africa’s East Coast.
 You can see the house a kilometre or so from the road which the president constructed to make his 3 hectare home easily accessible by road.
 But what you don’t hear about Nkandla in the media is how beautiful it is.
-The luscious green rolling hills, blue skies and wind-swept landscape is breath-taking.
+The luscious green rolling hills, blue skies and a windswept landscape is breath-taking.
 The exquisite quiet and serene atmosphere seems to slow the ticking clock down as if silently saying: here everything is well and in order.
 School children, goats, donkeys and cows all stroll languidly on the main road in no rush to go anywhere in particular.
 Chickens feast on abandoned plates of livers at a nearby Chisanyama (meat barbecue).
 It is an Idyllic rural landscape surpassed by none I have had the pleasure to visit.
 The environment is so fine that even South Africa’s’ official opposition party, the Democratic Alliance’s youth league leader Mbali Ntuli couldn’t help but exclaim “It’s Beautiful!
 Though!” to her delegation which included an alarmed DA’s National Spokesperson Mmusi Maimane who asked her softly “do you really think so Mbali?”
-This was after all a scene of a heinous crime, Nkandla.
+This was, after all, a scene of a heinous crime, Nkandla.
 The party has just laid eight charges against President Jacob Zuma on Thursday.
 They want President Zuma impeached and held personally liable for monies spent upgrading his unassuming kingdom.
-This comes after the country’s Public Protector Thuli Mandonsela on Wednesday released a report which found that South African president Jacob Zuma materially benefited from (non) security upgrades at his private residence which were initially projected to cost 27 million ZAR when the project started in 2009 but ballooned to more than million to date.
+This comes after the country’s Public Protector Thuli Mandonsela on Wednesday released a report which found that South African president Jacob Zuma materially benefited from (none) security upgrades at his private residence which was initially projected to cost 27 million ZAR when the project started in 2009 but ballooned to more than 240 million to date.
 The Public Protector said without a hint of humour in her voice that “what started as a humble project to upgrade security ended up becoming a project to build a township.”

 Tax-payers money or Public funds were irregularly used to renovate President Jacob Zuma’s private residence which was declared a National Security Key Point to expedite more security installations.